Ethics report alleges GOP Rep. Lamborn misused congressional resources

 Three current staffers said any personal tasks performed for the Lamborns were done voluntarily.
 In his deposition, Lamborn said staff volunteered to perform certain tasks, specifically campaign-related tasks.
 The two former staffers interviewed disagreed with that assessment.

 According to the report, staffers were also asked to help the Lamborns’ son with job applications.
-And while the congressman defended himself by arguing that his office would’ve done the same for an ordinary constituent, the OCE said evidence disproved that.
-A former staffer — which, in his letter, Lamborn identifies as Pope — said chief of staff Dale Anderson tasked him with helping the congressman’s son with whatever he needed regarding the job application process.
+While the congressman defended himself by arguing that his office would’ve done the same for an ordinary constituent, the OCE said evidence disproved that.
+A former staffer — which, in his letter, Lamborn identifies as Pope — said Lamborn’s chief of staff, Dale Anderson, tasked him with helping the congressman’s son with whatever he needed regarding the job application process.
 The staffer then spent several hours providing guidance to the Lamborns’ son, reviewing his resume and conducting mock interviews — work he said he was not asked to do for ordinary constituents.

 Lamborn argued that the assistance Pope provided to his son “was geared to someone who had just gotten out of the military or was trying to decide what type of job he wanted in life.
 It was not for someone like Rep. Lamborn’s son who was highly educated and who had been working at a high professional level for over a decade.”